 You are considering treatment, so now is the time to act on it.
 But you’re scared.
 Acknowledge your fears, be positive, and most importantly, be honest with yourself.
 Make an argument why each one is not a reason to avoid rehab.
 Here are a few fears that may come across your mind:

 - Fear: How do I know what will happen when I’m in Heroin drug rehab?
 Every experience is different, but we will help you find the heroin rehab treatment center that best matches your needs.
 Call us and simply ask us any questions that are on your mind.
-In one phone call, we can help you learn about the intake & detox process, activities available, meal served, visitation rules, etc.
+In one phone call, we can help you learn about the intake & detox process, activities available, meals served, visitation rules, etc.

 - Fear: My life won’t be fun without heroin: This is your chance to be true to yourself and figure out who you are.
 You won’t know what you are capable of until you try.
 Think of recovery as an exciting time full of new experiences.
 You might discover activities that help you grow and develop as a person.
 These will be more fulfilling and long-lasting than heroin ever could be.
 Maybe you can find a job or go back to school?
 There are many ways to feel productive and have fun without drugs.
-In rehab, you will be surrounded by people that will teach you a new way to live, and how to feel capable and worthy of success.
+In rehab, you will be surrounded by people that will teach you a new way to live and how to feel capable and worthy of success.

-Recovering from heroin addiction is hard, not just physically, but mentally.
+Recovering from heroin addiction is hard, not just physically but mentally.
 We understand the importance of connecting you with fully-trained staff members and licensed experts who can provide individually tailored care in a healthy and satisfying environment.

 Rehab Treatment Process

-- Step 1: Intake – When you arrive at your facility you will be assessed by the medical professionals to determine your treatment through detox, as well as your rehabilitation program.
+- Step 1: Intake – When you arrive at your facility, you will be assessed by the medical professionals to determine your treatment through detox and your rehabilitation program.

-- Step 2: Detox – After your assessment or intake you will be taken to your room where you can rest and be monitored while you go through the withdrawal of your drug use.
+- Step 2: Detox – After your assessment or intake, you will be taken to your room, where you can rest and be monitored while you withdraw your drug use.
 Detox can range from 1 day to a week, depending on the drug of choice and the user.

-- Step 3: Rehab – After you finish detox you will be ready to begin your addiction treatment, which can range from a variety of different options.
-This is when you will be able to meet others, attend lectures, participate in group or individual counseling, and learn the tools you need to stay clean.
+- Step 3: Rehab – After you finish detox, you will be ready to begin your addiction treatment, which can range from various options.
+This is when you can meet others, attend lectures, participate in group or individual counseling, and learn the tools you need to stay clean.

-- Step 4: Aftercare – When your time at the facility is over, you will have to go back to your life.
-This can be a challenge for a lot of people, but part of your treatment includes aftercare.
-This is usually outpatient counseling in a group or individualized setting, where you are slowly introduced back to your life and responsibilities.
+- Step 4: Aftercare – When your time at the facility is over, you will have to return to your life.
+This can be challenging for many people, but part of your treatment includes aftercare.
+This is usually outpatient counseling in a group or individualized setting, where you are slowly introduced back to your life and responsibilities

 You might not realize that denial is a dangerous part of your addiction.
 It is a defense mechanism that you, like most drug abusers, will need to overcome.
 Are you rationalizing your behavior and making excuses for why you use heroin?
-Maybe you’re withdrawing from your loved ones so you don’t have to talk about it.
-If you’re pretending like everything is fine while you’re busy hiding the damage your addiction is causing, it is time to get help.
+Maybe you’re withdrawing from your loved ones, so you don’t have to talk about it.
+If you’re pretending everything is fine while you’re busy hiding the damage your addiction is causing, it is time to get help.